4thhia/differential_TD/README.md

 # differential TD (dTD)

-This is the official repository for [**differential TD**](https://arxiv.org/abs/2505.15544), a temporal-difference method for stochastic continuous dynamics.
+This is the official repository for differential TD, a temporal-difference method for stochastic continuous dynamics.

 ## Setup